andrew-meads/a-maze-ing-pathfinding-example-java/README.md

 The code is organized using good Java / Object-Oriented programming conventions.

 ### Model-View-Controller (MVC)
 The [`IGraphSearchAlgorithm`](./src/ictgradschool/amazeing/algorithms/IGraphSearchAlgorithm.java) implementations, and the [`Maze`](./src/ictgradschool/amazeing/maze/Maze.java),  maintain lists of listeners ([`IAlgorithmListener`](./src/ictgradschool/amazeing/algorithms/IAlgorithmListener.java) and [`IMazeListener`](./src/ictgradschool/amazeing/maze/IMazeListener.java), respectively).
-Whenever the state of instances of these classes changes, those listeners will be notified about the changes.
+Whenever the programState of instances of these classes changes, those listeners will be notified about the changes.

 In this project, the [`MazePanel`](./src/ictgradschool/amazeing/gui/MazePanel.java) listens for these changes, so that it may `repaint()` itself when necessary.